scylladb/scylla-monitoring/docs/source/troubleshooting/monitor-troubleshoot.rst

 Solution
 .........

-* Use ``curl <scylla_node>:9180/metrics`` to fetch binary metric data from Scylla.
+* Use ``curl <scylla_node>:9180/metrics`` to fetch metric data from Scylla.
 If curl does not return data, the problem is the connectivity between the Scylla Monitoring Stack and Scylla server.
 In that case, check your IPs and firewalls.

 For example